AndyGames256Git/xdash/README.md

 # Xbox Game Pass Concept Dashboard for Xbox PC App

-Modern Microsoft design languaged was followed to create this concept dashboard.
+Modern Microsoft design language was adopted to create this concept dashboard.

 One of the main emphasis is creating 6 tiles in Discover section to show the power of in-house and partners for Game Pass ecosystem.